mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 Despite the importance of extensions to those key Internet protocols, we still do not design them under the assumption that they will evolve over decades and that their implementations should be made agile.
-In this document, we propose a new organisation for protocol implementations.
+In this document, we propose a new organization for protocol implementations.
 Instead of trying to pack as many features as possible inside a protocol implementation that is considered as a blackbox, we consider a protocol implementation as an open system which can be safely extended to support new features in